VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/filtering/personnel_file_api_filtering.md

 - "ge" (greater than or equal to)
 - "le" (less than or equal to)

-By using these operators in combination with attribute values, you can quickly and easily filter the data you need from your API.
+By using these operators in combination with attribute values, you can quickly and easily filter the data you need from the API.

 **Logical operators**
 In addition to comparisons, you can use logical operators such as